Independence Day Evening Celebration

 Admissions

 Dublin residents ONLY will be able to purchase two tables per household online.
-Reserved tables on the sports field are $200 each and seat up to 8 people (children four and up require a ticket).
+Reserved tables on the sports field seat up to 8 people (children four and up require a ticket).
 Not sure if you are a Dublin resident?
-Check your address by CLICKING HERE.
+Check your address by clicking HERE.
 Only addresses labeled under Rec Services as City Resident in green are eligible to purchase a reserved table.
+If any reserved tables remain unsold as of July 1, sales will then open to the general public.

-Dublin residents with an active DCRC account can register for the table sale starting Monday, May 12 at 10 a.m.
-Registration will end at midnight on Tuesday, May 13.
-Confirmed registrants will be separated into groups and notified of their assigned time slot on Wednesday, May 14, for the online table sale scheduled later that week.
+Dublin residents with an active DCRC account may register for the table sale starting Monday, May 11 at 10 a.m.
+Registration will end at midnight on Tuesday, May 12.
+Confirmed registrants will be separated into groups and notified of their assigned time slot on Wednesday, May 13, for the online table sale scheduled later that week.
 The earlier a resident registers for the table sale, the earlier time slot they will get to purchase a table (similar to airline check-in and boarding groups).

 On the day of the assigned timeslot, registrants will be emailed a ticket sales link.
 Upon selecting and purchasing a table, tickets will be emailed to the buyer.
 Individual tickets can be transferred to other guests electronically.